jamie-mh/jgbc/README.md

 # jgbc: GameBoy (Color) Emulator

-**License: CC BY-NC 3.0**

 A fast and semi-accurate GameBoy (Color) emulator for Windows and Linux.
 Written in C/C++ with SDL2.

-- Compiled and tested on Ubuntu 19.10 with gcc 9.2.1
-- Compiled and tested on Fedora 28 with gcc 8.1.1.
-- Compiled and tested on Windows 10 with Visual Studio 2019.

-Requirements: SDL2, CMake, OpenGL

 ### Screenshots